Whale shark: Diet

+Predators

+Whale sharks have few natural predators, but young, sick, or injured whale sharks can be hunted by a few species.
+Orcas have been observed working together to flip over whale sharks to eat their nutrient-rich livers.
+Large sharks such as tiger sharks, blue sharks, and great white sharks occasionally target weaker whale sharks.
+Blue marlin may also prey on very young whale sharks.

 Relationship with humans

 Behavior toward divers

 In Oslob, Philippines, whale sharks are fed shrimp to return every morning for tourists and divers.

 Despite their great size, whale sharks pose no danger to humans.
 Younger whale sharks are gentle and can play with divers.
 Underwater photographers such as Fiona Ayerst have photographed them swimming close to humans without any danger.
-Although whale sharks are docile fish, touching or riding the sharks is strictly forbidden and fineable in most countries, as it can cause serious harm to the animal.
+Although whale sharks are docile fish, touching or riding the sharks is strictly forbidden and fineable in most countries, as it can cause them serious harm.